 5 Steps To Protect Your Data

 Every so often an event comes up that reminds us, the common folks, of the war taking place in cyberspace.
-In 2013 it was Edward Snowden who raised awareness of the surveillance on citizens, in 2016 it was the YAHOO breach that led to the data leaks of more than half a billion users, and the latest reminder came thanks to the Israeli company NSO and its Pegasus software.
-While holiday celebrations were at full force, a human rights activist discovered a hack in his phone that led Apple to send an urgent software update to all their users.
+In 2013 it was Edward Snowden who raised awareness of the surveillance of citizens, in 2016 it was the YAHOO breach that led to the data leaks of more than half a billion users, and the latest reminder came thanks to the Israeli company NSO and its Pegasus software.
+While holiday celebrations were in full force, a human rights activist discovered a hack in his phone that led Apple to send an urgent software update to all their users.
 NSO’s Pegasus spyware used a weakness in the iOS system, which allowed the infiltration inside Apple devices without the need for user action.

 Unfortunately, not all of us can afford to have a cybersecurity expert on speed dial.
 However, there are everyday procedures that will help all of us maintain the little privacy we still have left.

 Update All Systems

 Some of us are creatures of habit, so seeing a software update announcement can ruin our day.
 However there is a reason they’re being released, and all users should be alert to messages and updates.
 Outdated operating systems pose a significant threat to our information security: